 The Engineering Transfer program provides a balanced pre-engineering curriculum to prepare students for transfer to a four-year program at the professional level.
-At the same time, the program offers an Associate of Arts degree in Pre-engineering.
-The curriculum for this degree program features a broad base of general engineering courses, a solid foundation in mathematics and the physical sciences and core requirements in general education.

-The degree program curriculum generally exceeds the requirements for admission to the professional school of engineering at most Oregon institutions.
+At the same time, the program offers an Associate of Science degree with a major emphasis in Preengineering.
+The curriculum for this degree program features a broad base of preengineering courses, a solid foundation in mathematics and the physical sciences and core requirements in general education.
+The curriculum meets the requirements for admission to the professional programs at most Oregon institutions.

-Students entering the program with solid high school backgrounds in physics, chemistry and trigonometry can expect to complete the program in two years.
-Students who need to pick up college algebra or trigonometry after their arrival on campus must expect to spend more than two years in the program.
+Students entering the program with solid high school backgrounds in physics, chemistry and pre-calculus mathematics can expect to complete the program in two years.
+Students who need to pick up any pre-calculus mathematics after their arrival on campus should expect to spend more than two years in the program.

-Associate of Arts in Pre-Engineering
+Associate of Science with a major emphasis in Pre-Engineering